dev-fringe/boot-systemjs/readme.md

-# This is a minimal archtype using javaEE and npm enviroment webapp
+# This is a minimal archtype webpp using javaEE and npm enviroment

 ## Packaging and build
   - maven : frontend plugin(npm build)